dcunited001/dcunited001.github.io/_drafts/a-speculative-history-of-humanity-calamity-echoes-through-our-psyche.md

     - but if there were any major adaptation that dependably extended the lifetime of one group of people over another, this would present a major evolutionary advantage in early history

-- equatorial regions valuable as ideal locations for both:
-  - geostationary space elevators
-  - space launch locations
-- and therefore, there is a gravitation towards the north/south poles for resources, followed by a counter-trend of gravitation towards the equator for both sending/receiving resources to/from space
-- depending on the engineering specifics of space elevators, some equatorial regions may be more or less valuable than others
-- there are also quasi-geostationary space elevators, augmented with basic propulsion.
-  - these are easier to build because they don't require as much nano-tech.
-    - i.e. solar sail + ion propulsion upwards, while dangling a space-elevator downwards, so it's always falling but always moving upwards.
-      - combine this with a means of getting stuff 20km into the air and you have yourself a space elevator that doesn't need to overcome the tension requirements that are prohibiting us from obtaining one now
-    - this isn't exactly a new idea, but it is likely that something like this will be the first kind of space elevator